← Back to wiki

 seedlignanssesamincalcium

-Called the "seeds of longevity" and the oldest known oilseed crop -- unhulled sesame contains more calcium per gram than milk, and their unique lignan sesamin lowers cholesterol through a mechanism distinct from statins.
+The oldest known oilseed crop — unhulled sesame contains more calcium per gram than milk, and its unique lignan sesamin lowers LDL cholesterol and systolic blood pressure through mechanisms distinct from statins.

 Why It Matters for Longevity

 The calcium story depends entirely on the hull.
-Unhulled sesame seeds provide 975 mg calcium per 100g -- nearly 3x the calcium in milk.
-Hulled sesame seeds contain only 60 mg.
+Unhulled sesame seeds provide 975 mg calcium per 100 g — nearly 3× the calcium in milk.
+Hulled sesame seeds contain only 60 mg — a 16-fold reduction.
 Most commercial tahini uses hulled seeds.
-For bone health, seek out unhulled (whole) sesame or unhulled tahini.
-Black sesame seeds, popular in East Asian cuisine, are always unhulled.
+For bone health, seek out unhulled (whole) sesame or unhulled tahini specifically labeled as such.
+Black sesame seeds, popular in East Asian cuisine, are always unhulled and reliably high in calcium.

 How to Use It

 Whole seeds in salads, on bread (simit), or as garnish.
 Ground as tahini for hummus and dips.
 Unhulled seeds for maximum calcium.
 Black sesame for toasty, smoky flavor.
 Lightly toast white sesame seeds to enhance nuttiness.
-Store in a cool, dark place.
+Store in a cool, dark place; the lignan content is stable at room temperature but the polyunsaturated fat can turn rancid in heat.

 What to Pair It With